orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/predefined.md

     * `clear`: Sets all the fields to their default value and closes the dialog.
     * `keep`: Keeps the field values as they are and closes the dialog.
     * `go`: Go to a URL (see below for how the URL can be configured)
     * `close-window`: Closes the window.
-For this to work, JavaScript must be enabled, and the window in which the form is shown must have been opened by another page you created.
+For this to work, the window in which the form is shown must have been opened by another page you created.

     ```xml
     <property